ocaml-sf/learn-ocaml-essok/README.md

 upgrade to the latest version of npm :

-`sudo npm i npm@latest -g` - make sure you have the permission
+`sudo npm i npm@latest -g` /make sure you have the permission/

 then install angular/cli :